Invoice Discounting: How to Access Working Capital

 Predictable Cash Flow

 Waiting for customers to pay their invoices is unpredictable.
 They might pay on the due date, early, or (hopefully not) late.
-Payments coming in at different times makes it difficult to achieve a steady and smooth cash flow.
+Payments coming in at different times make it challenging to achieve a steady and smooth cash flow.

 You know exactly when you get paid and how much you’ll get with invoice discounting.
 Predicting your cash flow makes budgeting and planning much easier.